poeticAndroid/megamicro/docs/isa.md

 Relative addresses are relative to the end of the instruction byte that operates on that address.

 ### `halt`
-Pause the cpu indefinately (and open a debugger?).
+Pause the cpu indefinitely (and open a debugger?).

 ### `sleep` `ms`
 Pause the cpu for `ms` milliseconds.